 After application of the equity method, the Group determines whether it is necessary to recognize an impairment loss on its investment in its associate.
 The Group determines at each reporting date whether there is any objective evidence that the investment in the associate is impaired.
-If this is the case, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value and recognizes the loss in the interim consolidated statement of income.
+If this is the case, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value and recognizes the loss as 'Share of income of associates' in the consolidated statement of income.

 Upon loss of significant influence over the associate, the Group measures and recognizes any retained investment at its fair value.
-Any difference between the carrying amount of the associate upon loss of significant influence and the fair value of the retaining investment and proceeds from disposal is recognized in the interim consolidated statement of income.
+Any difference between the carrying amount of the associate upon loss of significant influence and the fair value of the retained investment and proceeds from disposal is recognized in the consolidated statement of income.